 - Coffee and end tables

 - Shelving or display cases for collectibles, knick knacks, family photos, souvenirs, etc.

 - A chandelier that not only provides a little light, but increases the ambience of the room

 You could catch up with work or pay the bills from the kitchen table, but luckily, your new home offers enough extra space to create a comfortable, functional home office.
 Although the rest of your home may have a definite style, your home office should reflect your personal taste.
 Choose furniture and paint colors that you find appealing.
 The more comfortable the room, the more often you’ll use it.

+Why relegate guests to an uncomfortable couch when you can create a dedicated guest room or suite with your extra room?
 An extra room is the ideal place to create a guest bedroom.
 Furnish the space with a comfortable mattress, a selection of down and foam pillow, and a small desk and chair.
 If you have enough room, consider creating a snack bar area with nutritious and not-so-nutritious selections and a coffee/tea maker.
 If your guests are early risers, they can enjoy a cup of tea or coffee in their rooms and won’t have to search your kitchen to find beverage supplies.